Vyral/base-template/_drafts/critical-things-to-remember-when-buying-a-home.md

 {% include youtube.html %}

-Dalton Davis, our lead buyer’s agent, breaks down what you need to know as a buyer in our competitive Phoenix market.
+<center>Dalton Davis, our lead buyer’s agent, breaks down what you need to know as a buyer in our competitive Phoenix market.</center>

 Today I’d like to discuss what it’s like to be a homebuyer in the Phoenix real estate market.
 I’m here with Dalton Davis, our lead buyer's agent, who’s going to share with us some of the things that are critical for a buyer to take into consideration.